meabert/proxmox-tips-n-tricks/README.md

 ### PCI Express Passthrough

-<p>These directions cover how to enable vfio and passthrough a GPU
+<p>This section covers how to enable vfio and passthrough a GPU,
-on a system running SecureBoot with an NVIDIA RTX 4080 and a Broadcom 9400-16i HBA - please note this is for a full passthrough such as for use in a virtual machine.
+test case has a hardware payload of NVIDIA RTX 4060 Ti and Broadcom 9400-16i HBA - please note this is for a full passthrough such as for use in a virtual machine.
 Steps for running a GPU natively on the host such as for containers is out of scope for this section